zirafinjezik/certifications/README.md

 - Understanding Embeddings for Natural Language Processing – Hasso Plattner Institute

 ### 4.3 Python
+- Introduction to Python – DataCamp
-- Python Programming Fundamentals – EITCA Academy (EITC/CP/PPF)
+- Introduction to Python for Developers – DataCamp
 - Python Course from Zero-to-Hero – Intermediate Level – Udemy
 - The Complete Python Bootcamp From Zero to Hero in Python – Udemy *(in progress)*

 ## 5.0 EITCA Academy – AI & Cloud Modules

 ### EITCA/AI Programme Certificate